syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### dataBound
 {:#events:databound}

-Triggered the grid is bound with data during initial rendering.
+Triggered when the grid is bound with data during initial rendering.

 <table class="params">
 <thead>